How to Treat Sharp Pain in the Eyes?

 • Vitamin B supplementations are essential while treating diabetic neuropathy and neurogenic pains.

-• Anticonvulsants are used in case of pain associated with neurologic conditions.
+• Anticonvulsants are used in cases of pain associated with neurologic conditions.

-• In case of management of removal of the basal disease linked to sharp eye pain is the foremost in treating acute eye pain.
+• The management of removing the basal disease linked to sharp eye pain is the foremost in treating acute eye pain.

 • Antibiotic eye drops usage in case of infections.